 Bloomberg European HQ

-When financial media giants Bloomberg commissioned Foster + Partners to design their new 102,190 m² European HQ in London with ground floor retail space and views of the city, the design team overcame a number of constraints to create this truly world class building.
+When financial media giants Bloomberg commissioned Foster + Partners to design their new European HQ with ground floor retail space and views of London, the design team had to overcome a number of constraints to create this truly world class building.

 The architect’s vision consisted of two adjacent ten-storey buildings with a pedestrian access path cutting diagonally through.
 A steel frame with composite concrete floors is clad with sandstone and metal fins to produce a solid, understated elegance set to last within the hostile city environment.
-The building design was awarded BREEAM ‘Outstanding’, achieving the highest score for any office building in the UK.
+The building design was awarded BREEAM Outstanding, achieving the highest score for any office building.

-In terms of superstructure we have paid attention to flexibility, introducing long spans and structuring floorplates to provide uninterrupted floor space.
-The sheer number of beams and the building’s shape has led to an extremely intricate design of transfer beams and triangular column grids, and in the interest of delivering a building of visual impact as well as longevity, steel tonnages have not been seen as a limiting factor.
+In terms of superstructure, we paid attention to flexibility, introducing long spans and structuring floor plates to provide uninterrupted floor space.
+The sheer number of beams and the building’s shape led to an extremely intricate design of transfer beams and triangular column grids.
+In the interest of delivering a building of visual impact as well as longevity, steel tonnages were not seen as a limiting factor.

 Two complex, yet elegant, ten-storey buildings of sandstone and steel for Bloomberg’s London HQ